zilishen/documentation/content/includes/security/jwt-password-note.md

 1. **JWTs:** JWTs are sensitive information.
 Store them securely.
 Delete them after use to prevent aunauthorized access.

 1. **Shell history:** Commands that include JWTs or passwords are recorded in the history of your shell, in plain text.
-Clear your shell history after running such commnads.
+Clear your shell history after running such commands.
 For example, if you use bash, you can delete commands in your `~/.bash_history` file.
 Alternatively, you can run the `history -c` command to erase your shell history.

 Follow these practices to help ensure the security of your system and data. {{< /note >}}